DodoBirby/metroid-prime-origins-archi-rando/README.md

 - Missile Glides (firing a missile to reset y velocity)
 - Boost ball jumps
-- Hellruns (except for Chozo ruins acid runs which are in logic because I forgot about it)
-- Going through Phazon mines fully backwards (omega pirate is backdoorable though)
-- Super Metroid style walljumping
 - Horizontal bomb jumping

 If you are reporting a logic issue where something is in logic but shouldn't be, then please let me know about it.